 Here is the breakdown:

 - 2016 – 2019: Tax credits remains at 30 percent of the cost of the system.
-This means that in 2018, you can still get a major discounted price for your solar panel system.
+This means that you can still get a major discounted price for your solar panel system.

 - 2020: Owners of new residential and commercial solar panel systems can deduct 26 percent of the cost of the system from their taxes.